WeDoTDD/reactjs-fullstack-tdd-kata/README.md

     - you will _not_ see a build folder, it's in-memory.
 If you really want to see a build folder show up, you can add `writeToDisk: true` under the `devServer` section

 ## Description
-This Kata is set up initially to stretch your skills by working with React Hooks and GraphQL.
+This Kata is set up initially to stretch your skills by working with React Hooks, GraphQL, and Test Driven Development.

 - If you prefer something other than GraphQL, well you forked it, do whatever you want!
 - I will be adding more to this, check out the [TODOs](https://github.com/dschinkel/reactjs-fullstack-tdd-kata/projects/1)